tcltk/tcllib/embedded/md/tcllib/files/modules/math/math_geometry.md

   - <a name='21'></a>__::math::geometry::findClosestPointOnPolyline__ *P* *polyline*

-    Return the point on a *polyline* which is closest to a given point.
+    Return the point on a *polyline* which is closest to a given point\.

       * list *P*